 Other Tools and Tips

 Use the Waterfall method to learn vocabulary words.
 This is an effective memorization strategy that will help you learn words efficiently.

-Finally, if you would prefer to hear definitions of words spoken aloud rather than just reading them, use the vocabulary videos at Vocab Ahead to help you master defintions.
+Finally, if you would prefer to hear definitions of words spoken aloud rather than just reading them, use the vocabulary videos at Vocab Ahead to help you master definitions.

 How long should you study for the SAT?
-Read a guide so you know how much time to put in.
+Read our guide so you know exactly how many hours to spend on SAT prep.

 Want to improve your SAT score by 160 points?
 We have the industry's leading SAT prep program.
 Built by Harvard grads and SAT full scorers, the program learns your strengths and weaknesses through advanced statistics, then customizes your prep program to you so you get the most effective prep possible.

 Check out our 5-day free trial today:Have friends who also need help with test prep?
 Share this article!

 Halle Edwards graduated from Stanford University with honors.
 In high school, she earned 99th percentile ACT scores as well as 99th percentile scores on SAT subject tests.
 She also took nine AP classes, earning a perfect score of 5 on seven AP tests.
 As a graduate of a large public high school who tackled the college admission process largely on her own, she is passionate about helping high school students from different backgrounds get the knowledge they need to be successful in the college admissions process.